 If you would like to, it is possible to block outgoing calls from your mobile phone to premium rate 090, 091 and 098 numbers - see the call services page.
 This will also bar calls to international numbers including calls to numbers in Jersey, Guernsey and the Isle of Man.

-The premium rate bar will NOT bar calls to 070 Personal Numbers, nor will it block calls to 118 Directory Enquiries, both of which can be expensive to call.
+The premium rate bar will NOT block calls to 118 Directory Enquiries, which can be expensive to call.

 The premium rate bar also bars texts to various premium rate shortcodes.
 Most of those that are barred begin with a 6, 7 or 8.
 With the bar in place, it is still possible to send texts to the lowest-cost shortcodes.
 These will be charged from airtime credit.
 Texts to shortcodes are not included in goodybag allowances.